pleabargain/EnglishHelpsYourCareer/idioms.md

 # Cut corners
 * If people try to do something as cheaply or as quickly as possible, often sacrificing quality, they are cutting corners.
 # Cut down the tall poppies
-* (AU) If people cut down the tall poppies, they criticise people who stand out from the crowd.
+* (AU) If people cut down the tall poppies, they criticize people who stand out from the crowd.
 # Cut it fine
 * If you cut it fine, you only just manage to do something- at the very last moment.
 'Cut things fine' is the same.
 'Cut it a
 * bit fine' is a common variation.